AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/synergy/setting-up.md

 Synergy Setup
 -------------

-In Titan, open the **Synergy Settings** window using the Workspace button provided on new shows, or use the option in the Open Workspace Window menu.
+In Titan, open the <strong>Synergy Settings</strong> window using the Workspace button provided on new shows, or use the option in the Open Workspace Window menu.